-Over 1000+ of Reviews from patients around the World
+Over 1500+ Reviews from patients around the World

-Fully equipped surgery center, including intensive care unit.
+Fully equipped surgery center, including an intensive care unit.

 As a world-class bariatric surgeon, Dr. Guillermo Alvarez has never recommended lap band to patients.
 At the Endobariatric medical facility he founded, located in Mexico across the border from Texas, he specializes in gastric sleeve procedures.
 The popularity of this procedure has risen dramatically in recent years because it yields provable, real-life results for obese clients.

 The American Society for Metabolic and Bariatric Surgery tracked the comparative popularity of bariatric surgical options from 2011 to 2015.
 During that time, the percentage of bariatric surgeries that were gastric sleeve procedures rose from 17.8 percent of the total to 53.8 percent.
 Meanwhile, the percentage of lap band surgeries dropped from 35.4 to 5.7 percent.
 In this same period, gastric bypass declined from 36.7 to 23.1 percent.

 Studies have followed patients who have had each type of bariatric surgery and found gastric sleeve to be more successful for a wider variety of patients.
 On average, gastric sleeve patients lose weight more quickly.
 Moreover, at the two-year mark, they have lost about 18% more weight than gastric lap band patients.

 Overall, dietary limitations are stricter for gastric lap band patients.
 Many patients prefer gastric sleeve since it does not involve maintaining a foreign object inside their body.
 With gastric lap band, patients must attend monthly appointments for the first year following surgery so that a doctor can adjust the band.
 On the other hand, gastric sleeve patients only must undergo a single procedure.